christinebuckler/provider-prescriber/README.md

 This is an unsupervised learning case study where a true target label does not exist.
 With a labeled target, accuracy, precision and recall could be calculated to evaluate the predictive power of the model.

 ## Results
 I was able to compute similarity distances for a subset of the data (10,000 NPIs) and store inside a database which can be queried for specific NPIs.
-Try it out for yourself here: https://buckler-pcd.firebaseapp.com/ (website created by Galvanize Web Dev student Chris White).
+Try it out for yourself [here](https://buckler-pcd.firebaseapp.com/). (website created by Galvanize Web Dev student Chris White).
 Note: Only NPIs in this subset are currently included in the database.
 Need help finding your provider's NPI?
 Search [here](https://npiregistry.cms.hhs.gov/registry/).

 ## Next Steps
 With more time, I would like to explore the following areas: